-Your guide to the 3 2 1 Method of Smoking Ribs.
+Your complete guide to the 3-2-1 Rib Method of Smoking Ribs.
 This fool proof method is perfect for those just starting out and also wanting to master ribs with just a few key techniques.
 The cooking process is smoking low and slow using spare ribs for a tender and delicious rack of ribs.

-And if you like your ribs to fall of the bone, that’s fine too!
-Either way, learn this simple technique for 3 2 1 ribs and then adjust it based on how you like your smoked ribs.
+And if you like fall off the bone bbq ribs, that’s fine too!
+Either way, learn this simple technique for bbq ribs and then adjust it based on how you like the tenderness of your smoked ribs.

-- The Best Cut – Spare vs Baby Back
+- Sourcing – Spare vs Baby Back Ribs

 - Adding Moisture while Smoking Ribs